-An effective way to examine the variability in synoptic-scale flow patterns that precede continental U.S. ETEs is through the development of an NPJ Phase Diagram that is constructed from the two leading modes of NPJ variability during the cool season.
+The NPJ regimes that precede continental U.S. ETEs are determined using an NPJ Phase Diagram that is developed from the two leading modes of NPJ variability during the cool season.
 The following discussion is nearly identical to that in Winters et al. (2018) and is reproduced here given its relevance to this study.
 The NPJ Phase Diagram is developed by employing anomalies of the zonal component of the 250-hPa vector wind from the CFSR at every 6-h analysis time during 1979-2014 excluding the summer months.
 Anomalies are calculated as the deviation of the instantaneous 250-hPa zonal wind from a 21-day running mean centered on each analysis time in order to remove the 36-year mean as well as the annual and diurnal cycles.
 A traditional empirical orthogonal function (EOF) analysis (Wilks 2011, Ch.
-12) is subsequently performed on the 250-hPa zonal wind anomaly data within a horizontal domain bounded in latitude from 10°N to 80°N and in longitude from 100°E to 120°W in order to capture the North Pacific basin and to determine the two leading modes of NPJ variability.
+12) is subsequently performed on the 250-hPa zonal wind anomaly data within a horizontal domain bounded in latitude from 10°N to 80°N and in longitude from 100°E to 120°W in order to capture the upper-tropospheric flow pattern over the North Pacific basin and to determine the two leading modes of NPJ variability.

-The regression of 250-hPa zonal wind anomalies from the CFSR onto the two leading spatial patterns obtained from the traditional EOF analysis, EOF 1 and EOF 2, are illustrated in Fig. 4.
+The regression of the two leading spatial patterns obtained from the traditional EOF analysis, EOF 1 and EOF 2, onto 250-hPa zonal wind anomalies from the CFSR are illustrated in Fig. 4.
 EOF 1 explains 12.2% of the variance of 250-hPa zonal wind over the North Pacific and corresponds to longitudinal variability of 250-hPa zonal wind in the vicinity of the exit region of the climatological NPJ.
 A positive EOF 1 pattern (+EOF 1) is associated with a zonal extension of the exit region of the climatological NPJ (i.e., a jet extension), while a negative EOF 1 pattern (-EOF 1) is associated with a retraction of the exit region of the climatological NPJ (i.e., a jet retraction).
 EOF 2 explains 8.8% of the variance of 250-hPa zonal wind over the North Pacific and corresponds to latitudinal variability of 250-hPa zonal wind in the vicinity of the exit region of the climatological NPJ.
 A positive EOF 2 pattern (+EOF 2) is associated with a poleward shift of the exit region of the climatological NPJ (i.e., a poleward shift), while a negative EOF 2 pattern (-EOF 2) is associated with an equatorward shift of the exit region of the climatological NPJ (i.e., an equatorward shift).
 The EOF patterns and the combined variance explained by EOF 1 and EOF 2 are comparable to that found in previous studies of NPJ variability (Athanasiadis et al. 2010; Jaffe et al. 2011; Griffin and Martin 2017) and the two leading EOFs are statistically well separated using the methodology outlined in North et al. (1982).